godotengine/godot-docs/tutorials/step_by_step/gui_tutorial.rst

 provides user interface functionality descends from it.

-When controls are put in a scene tree as a child of another control, it's coordinates (position, size) are always relative to the parent.
+When controls are put in a scene tree as a child of another control, its coordinates (position, size) are always relative to the parent.
 This sets the basis for editing complex user interfaces quickly and visually.